You are here

 Summary:

 This outlines the role and responsibilities of a Woodsquat witness, such as observing police activity from a reasonable distance.
-It also provides a statement for police that describes the right to assemble, remain silent, and to speak to a lawyer, as well as lists an order of calls to make and location of payphones.
+It also provides a statement for police that describes the right to assemble, remain silent, and to speak to a lawyer.
 The witness shifts are organized in response to potential enforcement of a city injunction against the squat.

 Keywords: